GernotMaier/CTA-Prod5-Download-DESY/README.md

 # Introduction

-Some simple script to prepare and steer file lists from CTA prod5 production and compare it with locally (DESY) available files
+Some simple script to prepare and steer file lists from CTA prodx production and compare it with locally (DESY) available files

 # Usage